jimpea/turbo-octo-nemesis/README.md

 Using Github
 ------------

 I am learning how to use Node and GitHub - at the same time!
-The code comes from 'The Node Beginner Book' by Manuel Kiesling.
+The code comes from [The Node Beginner Book](https://www.nodebeginner.org/) by Manuel Kiesling

 Here are the steps needed to clone a repository: